 VO is recruiting and deploying volunteers to respond to the volunteer needs specific to COVID-19 in Ottawa, Prescott-Russell, Lanark County and Renfrew County while ensuring proper screening and training protocals to safeguard the health of those volunteering and those they are assisting.
 Please see the intake portals for volunteers, for members, and for other agencies on our hompage.
 VO’s COVID 19 volunteer deployment program is supported by the Government of Canada’s Emergency Community Support Fund and the Ottawa Community Foundation.

-How’s your 2018 budget looking?
+How is next year's budget looking?
 Could you use some more funds?
 Do you have a plan?

 Non-profits and charities are increasingly having to diversify our funding streams as donor fatigue sets in, donor priorities shift, and the cost of doing business continues to increase.
 Basically, organizations can bring in money in three ways:

 Sponsorship and fundraising are often confused, because in both cases, your organization gets a (hopefully) big cheque from a person or company.
 However, the two are foundationally different.
 A donor contributes an amount of money without anything in return except a tax receipt, while sponsorship is a commercial transaction.

 Sponsorship is essentially a sales transaction.
 Sponsors pay for exposure and association with your organization.
 Sponsoring organizations will usually pay for sponsorship out of their marketing budget.
 Before you start to approach sponsors, figure out what your assets are and how much they are worth.
 Assets could include events, programs, and your physical space.

 Sponsors do not receive tax receipts, because they are buying a service from you.
 They also have no say over what you do with the money, so long as you fulfill your commitments in the sponsorship agreement.
 For example, if a company pays to have their logo on your website, then put their logo on your website.